Sammy1Am/MoppyClassic/README.txt

 --HARDWARE--

 I built Moppy using an Arduino UNO, though it should work just fine on most Arduinos.
-The pins are connected in pairs to floppy drives as follows: Even pins (2,4,6...) are connected to the drive's STEP pin, the matching odd pins (3,5,7...) are connected to the drive's DIRECTION control pin.
+The pins are connected in pairs to floppy drives as follows: Even pins (2,4,6...) are connected to each drive's STEP pin, the matching odd pins (3,5,7...) are connected to the each drive's DIRECTION control pin.
+So the first floppy would be connected to pin 2 & 3, the second floppy to 4 & 5, and so on.

 Some pinout information can be found here: http://pinouts.ru/Storage/InternalDisk_pinout.shtml